darkoverlordofdata/exspresso/readme.md

 * Welcome page - working
+* Cache - use express
+* Common - working
 * Config - working
+* Controller - working
+* Database - mysql & postgre; replace dbforge and dbutil with db-migrate
+* Exceptions - working
+* Hooks - in progres
+* Input - working
+* Lang - in progress
 * Loader - working
+* Model - working
+* Output - working
 * Router - working
-* Controller - working
-* Model - working (Travel demo)
-* Lang - in progress
-* Database - mysql & postgre; replace dbforge and dbutil with db-migrate
-* Hooks - under review
-* Input - uses express
-* Output - uses express
-* Security - uses express

   In general, files with an extension of .php are not yet ported, and files with an extension of .php.coffee are in progress.

 ## Features

 * Jade templating engine
-* Redis session storage
 * Bootstrap/LESS stylesheets
 * CodeIgniter style ActiveRecord
 * Edit configuration defaults in application/config/config.coffee